 It is now obvious that many bench locations have since become obsolete.
-On many occasions I spotted a bench and wanted to take a little rest.
+On many occasions, I spotted a bench and wanted to take a little rest.
 But it was often located too close to a car and the gutter, or next to a dirty and ugly litter bin… a puddle around it (hoping it’s not something else!), litter on the wooden boards.
 Why would I want to sit there?
 How times do change!

 Over time, the models of public benches have been modernised and diversified.
-Some models have been created with the intention to stop homeless people sleeping on them.
+Some models have been created with the intention to stop homeless people from sleeping on them.

 But let’s face it, this strategy hasn’t been well-received by many Parisians.
 Some find it cruel.
 As a matter of fact, the homeless are not the only people who might like to lay down on the Paris benches…